RickStrahl/Westwind.AI/README.md

 * Nvidia
 * Any generic OpenAI API

 The purpose of this library is to provide a **minimal dependencies client for raw OpenAi Completions and Image Generation operations**.
+It also provides a simple connection configuration interface that facilitates managing multiple connections to different in applications via simple Json configuration.

-It's meant for lightweight integrations into existing applications that have simple AI integration needs and don't need advanced features.
+This is meant for lightweight integrations into existing applications that have simple, one-off AI integration needs and don't need advanced features although it's also possible to build more sophisticated interfaces like a chat Ui.

 This library supports: